Automatic translation

 309 m - Bazas

-Villandraut was the birthplace of Bertrand de Goth, who became Clement V, the first Pope of Avignon.
-Its fortress castle built in the 14th century, of which 6 monumental round towers, the enclosure and the patrol path still remain, served as a papal court for a few years.
-The municipal museum of Villandraut dedicated to local heritage presents its collections in the Braneyre house, rectangular in plan, dating from 1753.
+Villandraut was the birthplace of Bertrand de Goth, who became Clement V, the first Avignon pope.
+Its 14th-century fortified castle, of which six monumental round towers, the ramparts, and the sentry walk still remain, served for a few years as a papal court.
+The Villandraut municipal museum, dedicated to local heritage, displays its collections in the rectangular Braneyre house, dating from 1753.

-A few kilometers from Villandraut, the collegiate church of Uzeste, a marvel of Gothic art, houses the tomb of Clement V.
+A few kilometers from Villandraut, the collegiate church of Uzeste, a marvel of Gothic art, houses within its walls the tomb of Clement V.

-In the heart of the Landes forest, there is no trace of this past dedicated to the surface exploitation of lignite.
-The Gironde General Council has transformed the 600-hectare site (including 200 hectares of lakes) into a departmental area for sports and leisure, and for discovering flora and fauna.
-Hostens and its lakes are classified as Natura 2000.
+In the heart of the Landes forest, no trace remains of this past dedicated to surface lignite mining.
+The Gironde General Council has transformed the 600-hectare site (including 200 hectares of lakes) into a departmental area for sports and leisure, and for discovering local flora and fauna.
+Hostens and its lakes are classified as a Natura 2000 site.

-The old railway line, dismantled, has become a greenway and links Belin-Beliet or the Arcachon basin to Saint Symphorien, Villandraut, Bazas.
-A highly successful reconversion.
+The former railway line, now dismantled, has become a greenway, linking Belin-Beliet or the Arcachon basin to Saint Symphorien, Villandraut, and Bazas.
+A highly successful conversion.